rajeshkhumanthem/GIMMM/README.md

 9) Hold on to all upstream messages if BAL client connection is down and forward to it after a successfull reconnect.

 TODO:
-1) Resend messages to FCM after a disconnect/reconnect.
+1) Resend messages to FCM after a disconnect/reconnect (in progress).
-2) Handle 'Reciepts' messages.
+2) Handle 'Reciepts' messages (in progress).
-3) Quick start guide.
+3) Quick start guide (in progress).
 4) Reference implementation of BAL in other languages like python, java etc.
+5) sqlite support.
+To persist upstream/downstream message for resend.
+6) Implement message grouping for strict order messaging (done).

 # XMPP Handshake with Google FCM server.
 See xmpp_handshake.txt for a full list of xml messages exchanged between FCM and Phantom.